An extended Merton problem with relaxed benchmark tracking: Market Model and Problem Formulation

-We stress that when $\mu_Z=\sigma_Z=z=0$ (no benchmark) and the cost parameter $\beta\to+\infty$, the problem \eqref{eq:w} degenerates to the classical Merton's problem in \cite{Merton1971} as the capital injection is not allowed.
-However, when there is no benchmark that $Z_t\equiv 0$, but the capital injection is allowed with finite cost parameter $\beta\in(0,\infty)$, our problem formulation in \eqref{eq:w} actually motivates the fund manager to strategically inject capital from time to time to achieve the more aggressive portfolio and consumption behavior.
-That is, for the optimal solution $(\theta^*,c^*)$ in the Merton problem, the control triplet $(\theta^*_t, c^*_t, A^*_t\equiv 0)$ without capital injection does not attain the optimality in \eqref{eq:w} when $Z_t\equiv 0$, and hence the allowance of capital injection significantly affects the optimal decision making.
+We stress that when $\mu_Z(\cdot)=\sigma_Z(\cdot)\equiv 0$ and $z=0$ (constant zero benchmark) and the relative importance parameter $\beta\to+\infty$, the problem \eqref{eq:w} degenerates to the classical Merton's problem in \cite{Merton1971} as the capital injection is prohibited.
+However, when the benchmark process keeps constant zero that $Z_t\equiv 0$, but the capital injection is allowed with finite parameter $\beta\in(0,\infty)$, our problem formulation in \eqref{eq:w} actually motivates the fund manager to strategically inject capital from time to time to achieve the more aggressive portfolio and consumption behavior.
+That is, for the optimal solution $(\theta^*,c^*)$ in the Merton's problem, the control triplet $(\theta^*_t, c^*_t, A_t\equiv 0)$ without capital injection does not attain the optimality in \eqref{eq:w} even when $Z_t\equiv 0$.
+Hence, the allowance of capital injection significantly affects the optimal decision making.
 These interesting observations are rigorously verified later in items (i) and (ii) in Remark \ref{compareM}.